 Where to eat: Both Taif and Jeddah have a plethora of top notch restaurants serving a range of local dishes. this is a great place to come if you want learn more about the Saudi cultural through its cuisine.
 Ask your hotel to book a table for you – they’ll be able to recommend their favourite hotspots.

 This abandoned desert village near the town of Al Madam is a place of legends and ghosts.
 Built in the 1970s for the Al Kutbi tribe, this tiny hamlet had brightly-coloured homes and a mosque.
 Yet it was soon abandoned with hair-raising tales of jinns driving the inhabitants away.

 Today this eerie hamlet has been taken back by nature and swamped by the surrounding dunes as they encroach with the wind.
 It’s a photographer’s dream similar to Kolmanskop in Namibia, and an exciting excursion in the UAE for those who want to experience something a little different.

 Inside the dwellings you’ll see reminders of civilisation, with peeling wallpaper and chipped tiles still lingering on.
 Most interiors are now full of sand, and home to several desert-dwelling critters that scuttle into dark corners when visitors approach.

 How to get there: Al Madam ghost town is just 37 miles from Dubai so it’s really easy to get here on a day trip by either hiring a vehicle, or booking a car and driver.
+You can also visit on a day tour from Abu Dhabi – it takes just over 2 hours to get there.
 Part of the final stretch is on desert sand roads so if you haven’t driven on this type of terrain before it’s wise to join an excursion.